SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/2-DeployTheApplication.md

    npm run deploy
    ```

-4. The deployment process will take a while, as especially creating the **PostgreSQL on SAP BTP, hyperscaler option** service instance might take up to 30mins.
+4. The deployment process will take a while.
 Wait for the process to finish successfully and also check in the **SAP BTP Cockpit** if all service instances have been created successfully.

    [<img src="./images/DEP_CfSuccess.png" width="400"/>](./images/DEP_CfSuccess.png?raw=true)